WestDRI/wgpages/content/bash202302-menu.md

 guest accounts to one of our Linux systems.

 **Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in the course exercises.
-On Windows we recommend [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
+On Windows we recommend {{<a "https://mobaxterm.mobatek.net/download.html" "the free Home Edition of MobaXterm">}}.
 On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).